Farukh is an Intellectual Forum Senior Research Associate.

 What do you think of Jesus College and the Intellectual Forum?

 I was very much impressed and inspired by an Intellectual Forum event in which I participated in May 2019.
-The presence and quality of the audience in particular clearly underlined the genuine academic enquiry into difficult subjects with a welcome, honest seriousness.
+The presence and quality of the audience in particular clearly underlined the genuine academic inquiry into difficult subjects with a welcome, honest seriousness.
 The Intellectual Forum is guided by an eminent team led by the Director and I feel it presents many opportunities for research and discourse with people from a variety of backgrounds.
-And once COVID-19 is behind us, I look forward to much more meaningful interaction.

 You can meet the rest of the Intellectual Forum team or contact us via email.